MarilinAhvenainen/Thesis/README.md

 # Thesis project: Generative AI-Based Experiment Environment for Investigating Beliefs

-Unreal Engine project of experiment environment for Investigating Beliefs using GPT models for contradicting opinions.
+Experiment environment for Investigating Beliefs using GPT models for contradicting opinions.
 To use this environment you need [OpenAI API key](https://platform.openai.com/api-keys).

 # Installation

 To use this Experiment Environment you have two options.
-To clone the project and run it inside the Unreal Engine or use the package file.
+To clone the project and run it inside the Unreal Engine or use the packaged file.

 ### 1. Using the project inside the engine: